How to Use Google Flights: Tips for Finding the Best Deals (2024)

 Cons of Google Flights

-How to use Google Flights
+How does Google Flights work?
+(Step-by-step guide)

 How to select dates in Google Flights to see the cheapest day to fly